Rui1210/Data534_Project/README.md

 /stamp

 ## Overview
-The `carbonVisR` package provides functions for visualizing carbon intensity and generation mix data using the Carbon Intensity API.
+The `carbonVisR` package is designed to empower users with the tools to analyze and visualize the dynamics of carbon intensity across the United Kingdom.
+Leveraging real-time data and forecasts from the Carbon Intensity API, our package meticulously compiles carbon emission statistics from various UK regions, enabling a detailed examination of environmental impacts.

 ## Installation
 You can install the package from GitHub using the `devtools` package: